KyleMayes/vulkanalia/tutorial/book/src/model/loading_models.md

 let size = (size_of::<u32>() * data.indices.len()) as u64;
 ```

-Next we are going to need some more imports (and we can remove the `lazy_static` import now that the global arrays have been deleted):
+Next we are going to need some more imports:

 ```rust,noplaypen
 use std::collections::HashMap;